• Skip to primary navigation

 I love letting students work together, and it is so much more engaging for them!

-In order for students to really master the material, they have to have time to apply what they’ve learned.
+In order for students to really master the material, they have to have time to apply what they’ve learned during the French lesson.
 There are so many different ways to practice, but here are a few that my students always love!

 Board games